Koha-Community/kohadocs/source/01_installation.rst

   Create a patron category

-1. **Library creation message:** Indicates whether the library was created successfully
+1. **Library creation message:** Indicates whether the library was created successfully.

 2. **Category code:** Code consisting of up to 10 letters.